eirik211/eirik211/README.md

 - 👋 Hi, I’m @eirik211

+- Code corrections/suggestions are always welcome :)

-- 👀 Read my bio for further information :)
+- 👀 Read my bio for further information

 <!---
 eirik211/eirik211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.